This Page is Home

 - 1975 - 1980

-- Won the order for deepening and widening the Suez Canal, that amounted to a total of ¥106.6 billion.
+- Won the bid for deepening and widening the Suez Canal, that amounted to a total of ¥106.6 billion.
 This project made the name of Penta-Ocean known throughout the world.

 1) Into construction fields: Reinforcing construction department.